Irene Zazians: Mohallel

 Among her most acclaimed and controversial roles was the portrayal of a traditional Iranian Muslim woman in Mohallel while she was Armenian.
 The Islamic term mohallel (Nikah halala) refers to a man marrying a divorced woman so that she can marry her ex-husband after they have already divorced three times.
 Couples cannot remarry for a fourth time until the ex-wife marries another man, to ensure that divorce is not taken lightly.

 Nosrat Karimi directed the film Mohallel in 1972.
 After all Iranian stars rejected the role, he turned to Irene, an Armenian.
 She spent time in a traditional Iranian household to observe their lifestyle.
 However, some Shia mojtaheds such as Morteza Motahhari wrote bitter criticisms of the film in Kayhan.
 Other critics defended Irene's performance, and Zazians was nominated for a Sepas award that year.
 The film only remained on screens for three days and was renditioned.

 Television career

-She played in four TV series.
+Zazians played in four TV series.
 One was Soltan-e Sahebgheran, a historical TV series about Nasereddin shah Qajar and Amirkabir and their assassination.
 Zazians portrayed Mahd-e Olya, Shah's mother in the series.
 Another TV series was Abunasr's Throne (تخت ِ ابونصر), based on a story of Sadegh Hedayat and a screenplay by Ahmad Shamlu.
 Her latter two series were I Love You, I Love You, directed by Morteza Alavi, and Hezar Dastan, also by Ali Hatami, which was screened after the Iranian revolution with her role being totally cut out.